xindong95/xindong95.github.io/_posts/2020-09-22-How-to-configure-a-bioinformatics-environment.md

 You can switch between the environments with `conda activate env_name` and `conda deactivate`.
 And you can install packages by `conda install`.
 You also can search whether a package has a conda distribution here: [https://anaconda.org](https://anaconda.org).

 Conda has many channels that collect a category of packages, like conda-forge, bioconda, r, etc. You can create your own channel with your packages as well.
 Conda can install most of the packages that you need.
-For example, you can install R by conda install -c conda-forge r-base.
+For example, you can install R by `conda install -c conda-forge r-base`.

 ![conda r base](/assets/images/posts_images/2020-09/conda-r-base.png)